 The application with attachments must be delivered via our electronic recruiting system.
 Foreign applicants are advised to attach an explanation of their University's grading system.
-Please note that all documents should be in English (or a Scandinavian language).
+Please note that all documents should be in English.

-The screening and evaluation of the candidates will begin immediately and a short-list will be ready in June.
-Interviews will be held in early August.
-The position will be awarded from late August 2020.
+The screening and evaluation of the candidates will begin immediately and a short-list will be ready in late November.
+Interviews will be held in December.
+The positions will be awarded from January 2021.

 Please see the guidelines and regulations for appointments to Postdoctoral fellowships at the University of Oslo.

 No one can be appointed for more than one Postdoctoral Fellow period at the University of Oslo.

 According to the Norwegian Freedom of Information Act (Offentleglova) information about the applicant may be included in the public applicant list, also in cases where the applicant has requested non-disclosure.